abougouffa/minemacs/docs/packages.md

 * `dape-cortex-debug`: `dape` integration for cortex-debug (https://github.com/Marus/cortex-debug)
 * `rmsbolt`: A compiler output viewer
 * `beardbolt`: Compiler Explorer clone (fork of `rmsbolt` optimized for C/C++)
-* `objdump-disassemble`: Use "objdump" to display disassembled executable and object files

 ## `me-docs`
 * `pdfgrep`: PDFGrep is an Emacs module providing "grep" comparable facilities but for PDF files